geun-yeong/wfp-example/README.md

 # notes

-Anyone use this code wherever, whenever, free.
+Anyone can use this code wherever, whenever, free.